TykTechnologies/tyk-demo/README.md

 docker-compose exec jenkins java -jar /var/jenkins_home/jenkins-cli.jar -s http://localhost:8080/ -auth admin:f284436d222a4d73841ae92ebc5928e8 -webSocket get-job 'APIs and Policies'
 ```

-# Working with API and Policies
+# Working with APIs and Policies

 There are two scenarios for working with this data: